Utah

 G. Clean slate automatic process

 Effective May 1, 2020, Utah’s 2019 clean slate law authorizes automatic expungement or deletion of certain non-conviction, infraction, and misdemeanor conviction records.
 HB 431 (2019), as modified by HB352 (2024), codified in § 77-40a-101(7)(a) and (b).
 As reenacted in 2024, automated relief applies both to cases adjudicated on or after May 1, 2020, and to cases adjudicated before that date.
 Utah Code § 77-40a-103 (2024).
 The system came online in February 2022.
 An online portal will be available to individuals to determine their eligibility, which will serve as notice of expungement pending a records check to ensure that the record has in fact been cleared.
 In 2024 clean slate authority was extended by HB352 between 2024 and 2026, and the eligibility criteria recodified in renumbered provisons.
 See § 77-40a-101(7)(a)(convictions) and (b)(non-convictions) (2024).
+Additional information can be found on the website of the Bureau of Criminal Investigation or Rasa Legal.

-Non-conviction records: See above for eligibility, which is extended to In 2024 clean slate authority was extended between 2024 and 2026, and the eligibility criteria for automatic expungement of cases of acquittal or dismissal with prejudice (§ 77-40a-206) or arrests or charges (§ 77-40a-302).
+Non-conviction records: See above for eligibility.
+In 2024, clean slate authority was extended to cases of acquittal or dismissal with prejudice (§ 77-40a-206) or arrests or charges (§ 77-40a-302).
+See SB352.

 Misdemeanor and plea in abeyance records: With respect to convictions and cases dismissed following a plea in abeyance, only cases defined as “clean slate eligible cases” are eligible for automatic expungement. § 77-40a-104.
 Each conviction within the case—or if the case is dismissed as a result of successful completion of a plea in abeyance agreement under § 77-2a-3(2)(b), each charge within the case—must either be